LiJ2021/WeatherApp/readme.md

 This project will tell you the current weather conditions in different cities around the world.
 If you enter a city in the text field, it will return the city name, state or country, current weather in degrees Celsius and Fahrenheit, and an image representing the weather conditions of that location.
 This was achieved by creating a server that returns the data retrieved from the API to the user via the results page.
 I used the free weather API at weatherapi.com.
 The background used is from unsplash - an artist by the name of Levan Badzgaradze.
 I incorporated the following features:

+● I used the templating engine pug as an extra feature to play around with it and see how it compares to rendering a webpage in regular html.
+Pug was formerly known as Jade.

 ● Read and parse an external file into your application and display some data from that in your app